Q. What can you eat on a gluten free diet?

 - La Preferida Black Beans and Black Refried Beans

 - Distilled Vinegars – Many manufacturers state that anything distilled is gluten-free, as the gluten is naturally removed, but other manufacturers actually label “some” of their products gluten-free.
-Some Heinz vinegars are labeled gluten-free.
-See their gluten-free vinegar list at the bottom of their page.
+Some Heinz vinegar are labeled gluten-free.
+See their gluten-free vinegar list at the bottom of their page for U.S. and Canadian products.
 Rice vinegars are usually gluten-free.
 Malt vinegars are never gluten-free.

-- Soy Sauce: San-J’s Organic Gluten-free Tamari Sauce (organic and low-sodium), Kikkoman’s (naturally brewed), Braggs Liquid Aminos
+- Soy Sauce: San-J’s Organic Gluten-free Tamari Sauce (organic and low-sodium), Kikkoman’s (naturally brewed), Kikkoman soy sauce packets (for travel/purse), Braggs Liquid Aminos

 - Worcestershire Sauce: Lea & Perrins “The Original” and “Reduced Sodium” – ones made in the U.S., not Canada